What do YOU think?

 2. A study of healthy adults over age 60 showed that those who took a multivitamin-mineral supplement spent one-third as many days sick with infection-related illness as those who did not take the supplement.
-(Amanda knows this is true.
-Her kids don’t share nearly as many colds with her since she started taking Vita Lea with Iron!)
-Click here to see the citation.
+(My friend Amanda knows this is true.
+Her kids don’t share nearly as many colds with her since she started taking Shaklee supplements!)

 3. Calcium and vitamin D supplementation have been shown to decrease the rate of bone loss in postmenopausal women (many studies demonstrate this).

-4. An herbal supplement (marketed by the Shaklee Corporation under the trade name NutriFeron) was shown to significantly decrease menopausal symptoms, systolic and diastolic blood pressure, and plasma triglycerides and LDL-cholesterol.
-It also decreased plasma hepatitis C viral levels in patients with chronic active hepatitis C and improved their symptoms as well.
-Of course, I can’t tell you NutriFeron will treat blood pressure or cholesterol, menopause symptoms or Hepatitis C. This is just what the published literature suggests.
+4. Use of an herbal supplement (marketed by the Shaklee Corporation under the trade name NutriFeron) was associated with significantly decreased menopausal symptoms, systolic and diastolic blood pressure, and plasma triglycerides and LDL-cholesterol.
+Researchers also found lower plasma hepatitis C viral levels in patients with chronic active hepatitis C and improved symptoms as well in study participants who used NutriFeron.

 5. Long-term users of a number of supplements produced by the Shaklee Corporation were shown to have lower blood pressure, better cholesterol profiles, lower levels of certain inflammatory markers, lower risk of diabetes and were more likely to rate their health as “good” or “excellent.”
 Here is the study link.